 You can’t hear well, and in some cases, it can literally throw you off balance.
 Hearing loss and vertigo are common signs your ears aren’t functioning as they should, but Dr. Sina Joorabchi can make things right.
 At his practice in Pembroke Pines, Dr. Joorabchi has years of experience helping people get their hearing and balance back.
-Conveniently located right between Miami and Ft.
-Lauderdale, he has the latest advances in ear-related treatments to help you right now.
+Conveniently located right between Miami and Hollywood, he has the latest advances in ear-related treatments to help you right now.

 Hearing loss and vertigo can have a variety of causes.
 All of them relate to the way your ears work, but the right treatment will depend on what condition you actually have.
 Symptoms of hearing loss and vertigo can be caused by things like:

 All of these conditions affect the functioning of the middle and inner ear, which typically leads to changes in hearing and balance.
 And often, it takes an experienced specialist like Dr. Joorabchi to distinguish between them.

 To check your ears, Dr. Joorabchi will perform a series of different tests, depending on the symptoms you’re experiencing.
 He’ll start with a basic visual examination of your ears to see if there are any obvious signs of dysfunction.
 In many cases, the issue is relatively simple to spot, like a clog or damaged eardrum, and he can determine those causes simply by looking inside the ear.